crazytruth/iniesta/README.rst

 * Filters for subscribing SQS to SNS
 * Polling for SQS and receiving messages
 * Decorator for consuming messages with defined parameters
+* Locks for idempotent message handling.
+* Checks for if proper subscribing has been setup
+* Checks for if proper permissions has been setup

 Installation
 ============